hannahchan/FeatureGates.NET/README.md

 ### Collection

-In order to collect metrics from your feature gates, you will need to subscribe to the meter named `FeatureGates` in the FeatureGates package using a listener.
+In order to collect metrics from your feature gates, you will need to subscribe to the `Meter` named `FeatureGates`.
 If using the [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) SDK, you can do this by calling the `AddFeatureGates()` extension method while building your `MeterProvider` in your application.
 For example;

 ```C#
 using MeterProvider meterProvider = Sdk.CreateMeterProviderBuilder()